rayasalem/Shapejs/ReadME.md

 # Shape Display

-A simple website that allows users to select a shape and its color, and then displays the selected shape with the chosen color.
+A simple web application that allows users to select a shape and its color, and then displays the selected shape with the chosen color.

 ## Table of Contents